Andrew J Green, writer

-I wrote: “California: strawberry industry routinely uses highly toxic fumigant.
-Answer, as always: buy organic, or grow your own!”
+I wrote: “CA: strawberry industry routinely uses highly toxic fumigant.
+Answer: buy organic, or grow your own!”

 I received a reply to my tweet: “wash all fruit before eating.
 Organic doesn't taste as good doesn't last as long and costs more”

-There is a lot going on behind that bland statement: “wash all fruit before eating”, particularly naivety and misplaced trust.
+There is a lot going on behind that bland statement: “wash all fruit before eating” - naivety; misplaced trust; self-delusion.

-I had thought that what I said was entirely reasonable and not really open to question, but I find myself being continually pulled up by the fact that many things which I think are pretty obvious instead actually serve to inflame a large proportion of people.
-I try not to live in a cognitive bubble but, unfortunately, it’s difficult not to reach the depressing conclusion that this is actually what the majority of people think – nature was OK in pre-scientific days, but man, with his wonderful grasp of science and technology, can always better nature.
-And this will always be for the ultimate benefit of humanity.
+I had thought that what I said was pretty much self-evident, but I am constantly pulled up by the fact that many things which I think are pretty obvious instead actually serve to inflame a large proportion of people.
+Unfortunately, of course, it’s difficult not to reach the depressing conclusion that this is actually what the majority of people think – nature is pretty good, but man, with his oh-so-wonderful grasp of science and technology, can always better nature.
+And this will be for the ultimate benefit of humanity.

-Returning to what seems blatantly obvious, this doesn’t seem like a particularly safe chemical to be anywhere near food we eat, let alone actually injected into the soil which crops are grown in.
-Obviously, governments classify chemicals like this as safe to use with various required safeguards, but food safety agencies always have to balance agricultural production requirements against environmental or human toxicity, on a largely financial basis, and the links between government agencies and the manufacturers of these chemicals are too close for us to take any comfort from designations of supposed safety.
+Surely any reasonable person would agree that is not a safe chemical to be anywhere near food we eat, let alone actually injected into the soil which crops are grown in!
+Obviously, governments classify chemicals like this as safe to use with various required safeguards but the links between government agencies and the manufacturers of these chemicals are too close for me to take any comfort from that.

-We always need to keep firmly in mind that we are dealing here with a global system which is based solely on profit - chemical and pharmaceutical companies need to sell these products to farmers and growers in order to make money.
+The bottom line is that chemical and pharmaceutical companies need to sell these products in order to make money.
 That’s what they do: they manufacture chemicals and they sell them.
 If they sell less, they make less money.
-These companies are not charities and they are not in business for the good of mankind, only for the good of their own shareholders and/or owners.
+These companies are not charities and they are not in business for the good of mankind, only for the good of their own profit.

-There is nothing inherently wrong with making profit.
+I’m not saying that there is anything inherently wrong with making profit.
 I run a small business myself: if I didn’t make a profit, I wouldn’t be able to pay our rent, or our electricity bill.

 But capitalism used to be a deal – a company makes money and, in return, it provides a living for its workers.
 On a local scale, it still mostly works like that.
 But these are not local-scale companies; they are vast multi-national mega-corporations.
 They are essentially answerable to nobody: not to you or me; not to governments.

 The deal has broken down.
-Its proponents would argue that it was capitalism which created our Western economies; it was capitalism which provided the majority of us in the developed world with what we would recognise as our modern, comparatively comfortable lifestyle.
-But isn’t it merely common sense to wonder whether the making of profit, as a sole motivation, isn’t a good enough reason to do something?
+Its proponents would argue that it was capitalism which created our Western economies; it was capitalism which provided the majority of us in the supposedly ‘developed’ world with what we would recognise as our modern, comparatively comfortable lifestyle.
+But, if it ever was like that, it certainly isn’t any more!
+Isn’t it just common sense to wonder whether the making of profit isn’t a good enough reason to do something?

-In other words, if a large company, or a Government ‘health’ department, says something – anything – about our health, we would do well to choose scepticism as our default position.
+So my view is that, if a large company, or a Government ‘health’ department, says something – anything – about your health, you would do well to choose scepticism as your default position.